hm-fannie/CenterRelation-JS/README.md

 CenterRelation-JS
 =================

-a demo for CenterRelation plug-in.
+A simple demo for CenterRelation plug-in.
 Based on raphael.js and query.js